CodecoolBase/waste-recycling-java/README.md

     - `PaperGarbage` instances allow checking whether they are squeezed or not using the `isSqueezed()` method
     - `PaperGarbage` instances provide a way to squeeze them via the `squeeze()` method (if a paper garbage is already squeezed using this method has no effect)

-5. In your Main class you write code that serves as a “movie script” for a little story.
+5. In your Main class write code that serves as a “movie script” for a little story.
 Think of the contents of the main method as series of things (statements) that happen over time in the life of an ordinary dustbin.

     - Create at least one `DustBin` instance and name it as you wish.
     - Create at least one instance of each garbage subtype but store them in `Garbage` variables.
     - Throw all garbage you created into the `DustBin`.
-    - Create a dirty plastic garbase and throw it to the DustBin.
+    - Create a dirty plastic garbage and throw it to the DustBin.
     - Clean one of the dirty plastic garbage and throw it to the `DustBin`.
     - Write your bin content to the console.
     - Empty your bin and print its content again to see how did it change.